 I bought an old folk compilation album from a thrift store in America.
 It had a version of Bells on it sung by Pete Seeger, who had written the music for a song based on a Welsh poem by Idris Davies.
 This was the first version of the song I had ever heard.
 When I came across The Byrds electric version of the song, and compared its lyrics to the original poem I came across in a collection edited by Dylan Thomas, which included a complete transcription of the Bells Of Rhymney, (which in itself was an extract from a wider ranging piece called Gwalia Deserta), I realised that a lot of the lyrics had been left out.
 I put a suggestion to the band, that as a Welsh band we should release our own version with the “complete” Idris Davies lyrics.
 Mind you, even we got it wrong – because of my own English-speaking upbringing in North Wales, I wasn’t aware of the correct Welsh pronunciation of Rhymney and sang it like The Byrds and Seeger before me as “Rimney”.
-When The Alarm proudly played it live for the first time in South Wales, my error was “politely” pointed out to me, and every version I sang afterwards I would sing the phonetically correct welsh pronunciation “Rumney”.
-(Mike Peters, Alarm 200 Collection liner notes)
+When The Alarm proudly played it live for the first time in South Wales, my error was “politely” pointed out to me, and every version I sang afterwards I would sing the phonetically correct welsh pronunciation “Rumney” – Mike Peters, Alarm 200 Collection liner notes

-Gwalia Deserta
+Gwalia Deserta by Idris Davies

 Gwalia Deserta (“Wasteland of Wales”) was the first published work of poet Idris Davies.
 Published in 1938, it is an extended poetical work.
 The verses it contained were inspired partly by such mining disasters as that at Marine Colliery at Cwm near Ebbw Vale in 1927, and by the failure of the 1926 UK General Strike, the Great Depression in the United Kingdom and their combined effects on the South Wales valleys.

 The “Bells of Rhymney” verses, perhaps Davies’ most widely known work, appear as Part XV of the book.
 The stanzas follow the pattern of the well known nursery rhyme “Oranges and Lemons”.
-In the late 1950s the verses were adapted into a folk song by Pete Seeger entitled “The Bells of Rhymney” and has been covered by many others since.
+In the late 1950’s the verses were adapted into a folk song by Pete Seeger entitled “The Bells of Rhymney” and has been covered by many others since.
+It’s best known as that jingly jangly song by The Byrds and has become a folk rock standard, recorded hundreds of times by everyone from Cher to The Alarm.

 But if it wasn’t for American folk singer, Pete Seeger, the haunting lyrics to Bells of Rhymney would have remained an obscure poem by a Welsh miner turned poet called Idris Davies.